-Clinton made a second presidential run in 2016.
-She received the most votes and primary delegates in the 2016 Democratic primaries, and ran in the general election with Virginia Senator Tim Kaine as her vice presidential running mate.
-She lost the presidential election to Republican opponent Donald Trump in the Electoral College despite winning a plurality of the popular vote.
+Clinton made a second presidential run in 2016, winning the Democratic nomination, and ran in the general election with Virginia senator Tim Kaine as her running mate.
+Clinton lost the presidential election to Republican opponent Donald Trump in the Electoral College, despite winning the popular vote.
 Following her loss, she wrote her third memoir, What Happened, and launched Onward Together, a political action organization dedicated to fundraising for progressive political groups.